 - Research project has been approved by the student’s graduate training committee;

 - Research project is approved by the IRB for human participant research or IACUC for research involving animals.

 Use of Research Award Funds

 Research award funds may only be used for completing a milestone research project as noted above.
 Funds may be used for the following specific purposes: participant incentives, per diem costs for animals, reference books, software licensing, materials, equipment, renting space/equipment, travel to perform the research, and stipends for undergraduate research assistants.
 Costs are not allowable for graduate student stipends or salary, seminars, conferences, memberships, computers/iPads, or conference travel.
 A maximum of 50% of the total funds can be used to support undergraduate research assistants.
 Funds not spent by the time of graduation or within two years of the award, whichever comes first, will be swept back.
 Students should work with their department business manager to: (a) determine allowable costs, which may vary by department; and (b) make all purchases (students should not make purchases and then request reimbursement).

-Applications may be received at any time during the Fall or Spring (but not Summer) semesters (i.e., between September 1 and April 30).
+Applications may be received at any time during throughout the academic year (i.e., Fall, Spring, or Summer semesters).
 Students are only allowed to submit one award application per project.
 Multiple award applications may be submitted during a student’s tenure at USU for different milestone projects.
 However, if funding is limited, priority will be given to applicants who have not yet received an award.
 To apply for a CEHS Graduate Student Research Award, please complete the application form and compile all required documents with signatures into a single PDF file.
-Please email the PDF file to Shawn Whiteman (CEHS Interim Associate Dean for Research) with the following subject line: “CEHS Graduate Student Research Award Application.”
+Please email the PDF file to Shawn Whiteman (CEHS Associate Dean for Research) with the following subject line: “CEHS Graduate Student Research Award Application.”
 In general, applications will be reviewed within two weeks of submission (not counting USU holidays; applications submitted in the Summer may require more two weeks for evaluation).
 A request for follow-up information or clarification may be issued in some cases.
 Award decisions will be sent to the graduate student, his/her advisor, and department head.